xaridar/StatisticalAppGenerator/README.md

     - Output - function return must be in the form of a key-value pair (R list or Python dictionary), with keys matching [specified output names](#config).
         - Not all outputs specified must be returned in every case.
         - The function may not print any output (this will make the appllication fail to function)
+        - If you would like to output a custom plot (pyplot in Python or plot in R), simply call the function to create the plot
+            - To use `ggplot` in R, `print()` the output of the `ggplot` sequence.
+            - In python, ensure not to call `plt.show()`; simply call other functions to generate to plot.

         Depending on chosen output types the vales associated with these keys must be as follows:
         - `table` - must be a key-value pair, where each pair in the data structure is associated with a row in the associated table